C0mRD/crypto-address-classification/README.md

 ## Project Overview
 This project aims to classify cryptocurrency addresses into three types: Bitcoin, Ethereum, and Dash, using machine learning techniques.
 The classification is based on various features extracted from the addresses.

+## Deployment
+Trained models are deployed as an API service using Fastapi.
+You can directly try it out here: [https://crypto-address-classification.onrender.com] (https://crypto-address-classification.onrender.com)

 ## Setup Instructions
 ### Prerequisites
 - Python 3.10